Step 1: Access CloudWatch Dashboard - Smart Car Park Walkthrough

 Open the AWS CloudFormation console:

-AWS CloudFormation ConsoleMake sure you're in the same region where you deployed the scenario
+AWS CloudFormation ConsoleMake sure you're in the us-east-1 region

 -